-Patrick joined forces with an exotic cat breeder named Joyce Scroufe, who wasn’t at first enthusiastic about the concept of the Savannah cat.
-Soon, though, word of the new hybrid spread and in 1996, a small group of breeders including Patrick Kelley and Joyce Scroufe wrote and presented the Savannah cat breed standard to The International Cat Association (TICA).
+Kelley joined forces with an exotic cat breeder named Joyce Scroufe, who wasn’t at first enthusiastic about the concept of the Savannah cat.
+Soon, though, word of the new hybrid spread and in 1996, a small group of breeders including Kelley and Scroufe wrote and presented the Savannah cat breed standard to The International Cat Association (TICA).

 Four years passed before TICA ended a moratorium on new breeds, and in 2001, the Savannah was accepted for registration only.
-By October of 2001, the breed advanced to exhibition only status, and soon, Savannah cats were impressing judges at TICA cat shows across the US.
+By October of 2001, the breed advanced to exhibition only status, and soon, Savannah cats were impressing judges at TICA cat shows across the United States.

 The Canadian Cat Association accepted the Savannah in 2006 and soon, the breed gained recognition and popularity worldwide.
-TICA granted Championship status in May of 2012, allowing Savannah cats to compete against other breeds and further expanding popularity.
+TICA granted the breed Championship status in 2012, allowing Savannah cats to compete against other breeds and further expanding popularity.

 Did You Know?

-Savannah cats are beautiful, but they aren’t welcome everywhere, so check into local regulations before committing to one of these kitties.
-Some states forbid citizens from owning Savannah cats even when they are registered as domestic cats, and some states require Savannah cat owners to obtain permits.
-Some states that ban Savannah cats from earlier generations allow those from F4 or F5 and later generations.
-Some states where Savannah cats are allowed have limits on which cities they can live in.
+Savannah cats aren’t welcome everywhere.
+Some states forbid ownership of Savannah cats even when they are registered as domestic cats, and some states require Savannah cat owners to obtain permits.
+Some states only allow Savannahs from F4 or F5 and later generations.

 Savannah cats typically get along well with everyone, but the Savannah Cat Association recommends that homes with infants or small children choose generations F3 and later.